coffee2code/html-special-characters-helper/readme.txt

 == Installation ==

-1. Unzip `html-special-characters-helper.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `html-special-characters-helper.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. An admin widget entitled "HTML Special Characters" will now be present in your write post and write page forms.
+3. An admin widget entitled "HTML Special Characters" will now be present in your write post and write page forms.
 Simply click on any character that you would like inserted into your post.

 == Frequently Asked Questions ==